Andrew Feinstein: South African Arms Deal

 As a result of President Mbeki and the ANC's parliamentary caucus opposing the involvement of the SIU in the probe, and of his conflict with fellow ANC public accounts committee members, on 29 January 2001 Feinstein was replaced as head of the ANC study group on public accounts and the ANC's ranking member on the SCOPA by the party's deputy whip Geoff Doidge; the decision was taken at a meeting of ANC MPs chaired by the party chief whip Tony Yengeni, who had been named in the de Lille dossier.
 Feinstein vowed to stay on the SCOPA and push for an independent investigation, saying that at stake were issues "far bigger than [his] own position", such as "the accountability of the executive to the legislature".
 However, after being limited by his colleagues in the ANC study group to speaking in the committee with their prior approval, he refused to attend the meetings and vote in them, for which he was reported to chief whip Yengeni.
 In June 2001, he abstained on the ANC's controversial motion of confidence in the National Assembly speaker Frene Ginwala and came to face disciplinary action that could have included expulsion from the party.

-On 30 August 2001, he resigned from the National Assembly in protest against the government's handling of the arms deal and the investigation, citing the affair's alleged impact on "national reconciliation", "sound economic management" and "delivery on key social needs".
+On 30 August 2001, Feinstein resigned from the National Assembly in protest against the government's handling of the arms deal and the investigation, citing the affair's alleged impact on "national reconciliation", "sound economic management" and "delivery on key social needs".
 He accused the government and the ANC of interfering with the parliamentary process, but blamed the breakdown of the SCOPA as a non-partisan body on both government and opposition parties and declared his intention to remain a member of the ANC.
 He welcomed the arrest of Tony Yengeni in October 2001, but by 2007 criticised the joint investigation report on the arms deal submitted by the three agencies to the parliament in November 2001 as "weak and incomplete".
 In November 2001, he accepted to meet with minister of finance Trevor Manuel, who was rumoured to have opposed the arms deal due to concerns over "fiscal stability"; he alleged in 2007 that Manuel told him to "let [the affair] lie", which Manuel denied in 2014.